 - Scoop dough using a 1.5 tablespoon scoop or drop by spoonful onto prepared baking sheet.
 Sprinkle tops with reserved sugar.

-- Bake for 12-14 minutes, or until cookies begin to brown around edges and tops begin to crack.
+- Bake for about 12-14 minutes, or until cookies begin to lightly brown around edges and tops begin to crack.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations